Start with the source, not the export

 Two standards do most of the heavy lifting for document accessibility:

 In practice, a well-made accessible PDF satisfies both.
 For Microsoft Office and Google Docs you apply the same principles (headings, alt text, reading order, language), and export to tagged PDF when you need a fixed-layout deliverable.
-You can also cross-check these concepts in the issues tool if you want examples of what goes wrong in practice.
+If your audience needs more than a tagged PDF (Easy Read, large print, audio, captioned video, Braille), see alternative formats.

 3. Document structure and headings